-Subsequently, in recent years, the water began to withdraw, leaving in sight the ruins of the city, which have become themselves a tourist attraction.
+In recent years, the water began to recede, exposing the ruins of the city, which have themselves become a tourist attraction.

-The water level has receded almost entirely.
-It is still visible the layout of the streets, the dam and the ruins of houses, hotels and emblematic buildings, such as the famous Slaughterhouse, the work of the unmistakable architect Francisco Salamone, from 1937, following the lines of Art Deco that characterize his work.
+One of them is the famous Slaughterhouse, the work of Arq.
+Francisco Salamone, from 1937, following the lines of Art Deco that characterize his work.

-Dead trees abound, ruined buildings, rusty vehicles and the town remains uninhabited and in ruins.
+Dead trees, dilapidated buildings, rusted vehicles abound, and the town remains uninhabited and in ruins.

-The place is inhabited only by Pablo Novak, a man born in 1930 who resists leaving his village and travels through it.
-Usually accompanied by your dog.
+The place is inhabited only by Pablo Novak, a man born in 1930 who refuses to leave his town and travels it regularly accompanied by his dog.

-The «Reborn in Epecuen» series was the protagonist of my first individual exhibition, held at the House of Culture of Buenos Aires, participating in the Night of Museums, on November 10, 2018 .
+The series «Renacer en Epecuén» was the protagonist of my first solo exhibition, held at the Casa de la Culture of Buenos Aires, participating in the Night of the Museums 2018.

 Casa de la Cultura de la Ciudad de Buenos Aires, participante de La Noche de los Museos 2018